tortoise/tortoise-orm/docs/models.rst

 Usage
 =====

-To get working with models, first you should import them
+To get working with models, first import them

 .. code-block:: python3

     from tortoise.models import Model

-With that you can start describing your own models like that
+With that start describing the models

 .. code-block:: python3